Onboarding

 Call

-GET /merchant-onboarding/application/{applicationId}to retrieve status and any completeness indicators.Configure webhooks so your system is notified when the application state changes, such as:
+GET /merchant-onboarding/applications/{applicationId}to retrieve status and any completeness indicators.Configure webhooks so your system is notified when the application state changes, such as:

 submitted